hardbyte/python-can/doc/bus.rst

 Bus
 ---

-The :class:`~can.Bus` class, as the name suggests, provides an abstraction of a CAN bus.
+The :class:`~can.BusABC` class, as the name suggests, provides an abstraction of a CAN bus.
 The bus provides a wrapper around a physical or virtual CAN Bus.